Unfair Competition Laws & Trade Secrets Laws

 A trade secret is information, including a formula, pattern, compilation, device, method, technique or process that:

 - Derives independent economic value from its being known only to its owner; and

 - Is the subject of reasonable efforts to keep the information secret.

 Some customer lists are trade secrets and some are not - depending on how they were compiled and maintained.
 Theft of trade secrets can carry serious, expensive consequences.

 California law regarding non-competition agreements and trade secrets is complex and evolving.
 Unlike other states, California disfavors agreements not to compete, except where associated with the sale of a business or the dissolution of a partnership or limited liability company.

 Generally, a company cannot rely on a simple “covenant not to compete" or Confidentiality Agreement to prevent its former employees from working for competitors or starting a competing business.

-The lawyers at Kelley•Semmel, LLP can provide you with advice on the parameters of what you can and cannot do in light of trade secrets and unfair competition laws to minimize the risk of getting sued.
+The lawyers at Kelley•Semmel, LLP can provide you with advice on the parameters of what you can and cannot do in light of trade secrets and unfair competition laws to maximize your rights.
 We counsel and represent individuals and companies in the full gamut of disputes involving unfair competition, trade secrets, improper intellectual property disclosure, covenants not to compete, and non-disclosure agreements.
 Contact a trade secrets and unfair competition lawyer at Kelley•Semmel, LLP today.